 "You have to live and journey with the runes in order to truly grasp their wisdom.”

-A deep fascination for rocks and runes has become a passion for Camilla and she runs her own business, holding ceremonies and teaching courses in rune wisdom and magic.
+A deep fascination for rocks and runes has become a passion and way of life for Camilla in her work as a medicine woman and teacher, holding ceremonies, workshops and courses in rune magic.
 “You cannot learn about runes in a book,” says Camilla.
 “You have to live and journey with the runes in order to truly grasp their wisdom.
 Every rune is a friend that you must get to know in your own way.
 It’s a process that takes time.”

 “I live with runes,” says Camilla, “and I think I am always going to be living in rune cycles.”
-Sometimes when Camilla goes into the woods, she allows a certain rune to guide her and show her where to hold ceremonies.
+Sometimes she allows the runes to guide her and show her where to hold certain ceremonies.
 “I remember especially this one time when I was drumming with Eoh, the rune of plants, and I was led into a kind of cleft in a mountain... and there were all sorts of trees that formed a kind of archway above me, and I sat there for hours, drumming, singing and just feeling so at home...”

 Camilla believes that the spirits of nature choose when to make contact with people and how they reveal themselves depends on the person who sees them.
 “I think that they try to show themselves in a way that we can understand and also depending on what we are open to...
 I mean, I don’t think they have clothes in the sense that we do but they can choose to adapt themselves to our customs when they want to be seen.”